LIAvignon/BA-LR/README.md

 <img src="data/align_attribute_phonemes.png" alt="drawing" width="700"/>

 ### Improvement over Step1: Binary auto-encoder model
+The proposed model is trained using the script Step1/Binary_AE/bae.py, where you could find the model and the dataloader strategy as well as the training.
 ## References
 The ResNet extractor is inspired from this LIA extractor: https://github.com/Chaanks/stklia